velikhanov/Laravel_store/README.md

 ## About This Laravel Project

-This is my test Laravel project for United Skills.
+This is my test Laravel project.

 Note: The emphasis was on the Back End, so I didn't bother too much about the design and the project has not yet been adapted for phones.